How to Set-Up a Home Server (Running from a USB Flash Drive)

 The renaming of these files makes that the the POP3 and IMAP server and the deamon needed for authentication are started during system boot.

-To mail delivery I have edited the file /etc/sysconfig/sendmail, and changed QUEUE=1h into QUEUE=10m.
+To speed up mail delivery I have edited the file /etc/sysconfig/sendmail, and changed QUEUE=1h into QUEUE=10m.
 This change makes that the mail queue is processed every 10 minutes instead of every hour.

 I have edited the file /etc/mail/sendmail.mc. to contain the following lines: